Hugh Maguire (Lord of Fermanagh): Personal life

 Maguire had at least three children: Seaan Ruadh, Aodh and Eamonn.
 Maguire's eldest son (possibly Seaan Ruadh) was killed in the same skirmish as his father.
-Paul Walsh points out that this eldest son would not been the child of Margaret O'Neill.

-In 1607, the Earl of Clanricarde referenced a son of Maguire and Margaret.
+The historian Paul Walsh stated that this son could not have been a child of Margaret O'Neill.
+In 1607, a child of Maguire and Margaret was referenced by the Earl of Clanricarde.
+English politician Arthur Chichester spoke of Maguire and Margaret's son in 1610.
+In October 1612, during the Plantation of Ulster, Maguire's widow Margaret was given a legal grant to rent out land in County Fermanagh and County Cavan.